usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 ## Simulating Multiple UEs and Cells with ZeroMQ Broker

 By default, the gNodeB uses a ZeroMQ (ZMQ) Broker with cell 1 and UEs 1, 2, and 3.
 The broker supports multi-UE and multi-cell emulation and is motivated by the OCUDU Multi-UE Emulation tutorial [\[5][ocudu-multi-ue], [6\]][ocudu-multi-ue-grc].
 The broker Python runtime script is generated during configuration from the requested UE list using `install_scripts/generate_zmq_broker.sh`.
 The broker operates the simulated ZeroMQ channel.
-Its graphical user interface is disabled by default, but can be enabled by setting `SHOW_ZMQ_BROKER_UI=true` in `run.sh`.
+Its graphical user interface can be toggled by setting `SHOW_ZMQ_BROKER_UI` in `run.sh`.

 To connect the gNodeB directly to a single SRS UE without the broker, set all occurrences of `USE_ZMQ_BROKER` to `false`, then run the base directory configuration script: `../generate_configurations.sh`.